Posts

 Image

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol by Bob Arnebeck Table of Contents Sir Archy, an engraving of Tayloe's most famous horse In mid-March 1797, the General left Philadelphia.
 By the way, once out of office the former president was universally called the General.
 He made his slow way home to Mount Vernon receiving the heartfelt plaudits of his countrymen.
 After acknowledging a volley from Captain Hoban's artillery militia at the unfinished Capitol, he dined at the Laws.
 There he gave the commissioners the signed orders transferring ownership of the streets and public lots to the government.
 They noticed that the documents did not have the seal of the United States, and the General sent them back to Philadelphia.
-Then he rode on past the President's house, where he received another volley, and spent the night along Rock Creek with Patsy and Robert Peter.
-The next day, he ducked out of public dinners in Geo...
+Then he rode on past the President's house, where he received another volley, and spent the night along Rock Creek with Patsy and Thomas Peter.
+The next day, he sent his regrets to public dinners ...

 Chapter Eight: Thornton v.
 Hadfield